Hiking the West Lāhainā Pali Trail (Windmill Hike) on Maui, Hawaiʻi

 Elevation Gain: 1,500 ft. / 457 m

-West Lāhainā Pali Trail Trailhead Parking
+East Lāhainā Pali Trail

-Parking for the western half of the Lāhainā Pali Trail is located at the Ukumehame Trailhead in a dirt parking lot off the side of Honoapiʻilani Highway just before Papalaua Beach if you’re driving from central Maui.
+Parking for the West Lāhainā Pali Trail is located at the Ukumehame Trailhead, directly off Honoapiʻilani Highway, just before Pāpalaua Beach if you’re driving west from central Maui.

 Out of caution, consider the West Lāhainā Pali Trailhead to be a high-crime area for petty theft, meaning you should never leave visible bags or anything valuable in your car.